 Tidal doesn’t have a free plan.
 To use it, you’ll have to pay up.
 Its pricing strategy is similar to Spotify’s, but to a point.
 A basic subscription costs $9.99 per month, while a family plan for six accounts goes for $14.99 per month — making it a buck cheaper than Spotify’s.
 Students also get a discount, with a monthly subscription costing them $4.99 per month.
 So, no differences here.

 Additionally, Tidal also offers a discount to those who are or have served in the US military, which Spotify does not.
 A basic subscription goes for $5.99, while the HiFi plan is priced at $11.99 per month.

 If you’re a military man or woman, Tidal is the best option for you, if price is the only factor.
 Otherwise, the two services cost exactly the same.
 If you want higher quality audio streaming, you’ll have to go with Tidal, but be prepared to pay double.

 Tidal vs Spotify: Social features

 Spotify is a lot more social than Tidal.
 You can check out exactly what your friends are listening to, which is a great way to discover new music.
 You can also share your favorite songs on social networks including Instagram, Facebook, and Twitter.

 Another great social feature that I like is the ability to see how many monthly listeners a certain artist has.
 This can be used for comparison purposes, allowing you to figure out which ones are the most popular among Spotify users.
 You can also see how many followers playlists have, which helps decide which one to try out.

-Tidal, on the other hand, allows you to share the song you love to social media.
+Tidal, on the other hand, allows you to share the song you love on social media.
 That’s more or less it.
 There are no other social features available.
 You can’t see what your friends are listening to or how popular certain artists and playlists are.
 Whether that’s a good or a bad thing depends on your preference, but it’s definitely something to keep in mind.

 Tidal vs Spotify: Other differences

 There are a bunch of other smaller differences between the two services — each one has a few features you won’t find on the other.